KYC and merchant onboarding for Swiss marketplaces: Which obligations apply?

 Marketplace payments without regulatory risk

-We handle KYC, split payments and payouts to your sellers – so you can focus on your platform.
-Your sales partner for Swiss marketplaces
+We take care of KYC, split payments and payouts to your sellers – so you can focus on your platform.
+Your distribution partner for Swiss marketplaces.

 Frequently Asked Questions about KYC and Merchant Onboarding for Marketplaces